Grade – 9th to 12th

 1. Isolating skin fibroblast cells

-Students also learn to plan a real-life PhD-level experiment during week 1 and implement their experiment during week 2.
+Students also learn to plan a real-life experiment during week 1, which they implement during week 2.

 – College-level lectures